 Going to the public toilet is something that many people dread.
 That’s because the toilet is usually a breeding ground for germs and viruses.
 But do you know that there are other things dirtier than that often-feared toilet seat?
-Here we list down the top five items we need to be extra cautious about when it comes to germs and bacteria.
+Here we list down the top five items at home you need to clean and be extra cautious about when it comes to germs and bacteria.
 After reading this, you may want to start cleaning these or disinfecting your hands.
 Better be safe than sorry!

 1. Sponges and kitchen cloth